Sports Vision Testing

 Certain tests may even be used as training tools, such as computer simulations that help batters anticipate when and where a fastball or a curveball will be located, and training them to respond accordingly.

-Contact Dr. Denise Smith today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Sports Vision Center at The Center for Vision Development provides Advanced Sports Vision Training for patients from Austin, Waco, Round Rock, Buda/Kyle, and throughout Texas.
+Contact Dr. Denise Smith today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Our practice serves patients from Austin, Waco, Round Rock, and Buda/Kyle, Texas and surrounding communities.